jamullan/readme-toc-generator/README.md

 # Readme Table of Contents (TOC) Generator
-Generates a hyperlinked table of contents for .md files that use Github's flavor of the [CommonMark](<https://commonmark.org>) specification of Markdown.<br />
+Uses a .md file's headings to generate a table of contents.
+The generated TOC is hyperlinked, such that clicking on an entry in the TOC will cause the viewer to navigate to the linked heading in the document.
+This generator is designed to support .md files that use Github's flavor of the [CommonMark](<https://commonmark.org>) specification of Markdown. <br />
 [**Jump to Demo**](<#demo>)<br />
 <br />
 **Last updated (this file):** 9/8/2020<br />